Want To Defund The Police? Here’s How To Help

-The movement to defund the police is gaining unprecedented support right now for good reason.
-Protests have erupted across the country because police have gotten away with committing violence against Black people for decades.
+America's movement to defund the police is gaining unprecedented support right now for good reason.
+Protests have erupted across the USA because police have gotten away with committing violence against Black people for decades.
 Last week, Minneapolis police officer Derek Chauvin killed George Floyd.
-Breonna Taylor’s 27th birthday would have been today, but on March 13 police killed her in her sleep.
+Breonna Taylor’s 27th birthday would have been today, but on 13th March police killed her in her sleep.

 Police officers have also engaged in rampant brutality during the nationwide protests against racist violence.
 Louisville, KY, restaurant owner David McAtee, 53, died on Monday when police shot into a crowd of protestors.
 Sarah Grossman, 22, reportedly died after being sprayed with tear gas in Columbus, OH.
 Police in Buffalo, NY, slammed 75-year-old Martin Gugino to the ground.
 Dounya Zayer ended up in the hospital as a result of a seizure and concussion after New York police officer Vincent D’Andraia threw her to the ground.
 Photographer Linda Tirado was permanently blinded in one eye with a rubber bullet.
 There are countless stories of police attacking, harassing, and arresting journalists and bystanders simply for documenting the protests or being out after newly imposed citywide curfews.